artificyan/ml-intro-course/README.md

 - Bayesian framework (I wish we could… 😫)
 - Recommender Systems (wait for ML 2 ⌛)
 - Anomaly Detection (not enough time to get strange 👽)
+- Ethics (not enough time to think about implications 🤔)
 - Algorithms
     - Boosting
     - Neural Networks / Deep Learning